-The result of a temporally extended measurement focusing on the energy region highlighted above is shown in Fig. 3.
-Here, the average over 111 sweeps over the energy region of potential interest is shown, after subtraction of a linear background from each individual sweep.
+The result obtained for much longer electron collection time and focusing on the energy region highlighted above is shown in Fig. 4.
+Here, we present the average over 111 sweeps, after subtraction of a linear background from each individual sweep.
 The error bars are the standard deviation of the mean over all background-subtracted sweeps at the respective energy point.
-This type of analysis clearly confirms the existence of a feature between 558-572 eV kinetic energy.
-It was consistently observed at two different energies above the DCH creation threshold, but not at a photon energy below it (see Supplemental Material).
-It therefore seems plausible to identify it as the first step in an Auger decay cascade initiated by single-photon double photoionization of liquid water.
-The intensity of this feature, relative to the normal KVV Auger spectrum of singly ionized liquid water, was found as $0.0014\pm33\%$, approx. 1/700 (see Supplemental Material).
-This is in the same order of magnitude as figures found for the relative intensity of single to double core hole creation in gaseous molecules.
-20,36
+This type of analysis clearly confirms the existence of a feature between 558 and 572 eV kinetic energy.

+It was consistently observed at two different energies above the DCH creation threshold, but not at a photon energy below it (see Supplementary Material).
+This feature identifies the first step in an Auger decay cascade initiated by single-photon double photoionization of liquid water.
+Its intensity, relative to the normal KVV Auger spectrum of singly ionized liquid water, was found as 0.0014(5), approximately 1/700 (see Supplementary Material).
+This is on the same order of magnitude as found for the relative intensity of single- to double-core-hole creation in gaseous molecules.